West Virginia Slip and Fall Lawyer

 Consult a West Virginia Slip and Fall Attorney If You Were Injured

 If you were injured in a slip and fall accident, compensation may be pursued if the property owner was negligent in maintaining the premises and if the accident was caused as a result of the inferior conditions.
 Tiano O’Dell, PLLC offers a complimentary legal consultation to review the circumstances of your case.
 If we accept your case, there will be no legal fees unless a settlement is reached or the case is won at trial.
-To schedule your complimentary consultation, call our Charleston office at (304) 720-6700 or contact us online.
+To schedule your complimentary consultation, call (304) 720-6700 or contact us online.